 Add the frozen corn kernels, honey, and salt.

 Stir to combine.
-Spray a Suvie pan with non-stick spray.
-Add the cornmeal batter and place in the upper left cooking zone.
+Spray a Suvie pan with non-stick spray and add the cornmeal batter into it.

 After the cook remove the cornbread and chili from Suvie.